 Read an HTML File in C#

-HTML (Hypertext Markup Language) is the backbone of web pages, responsible for defining the structure and content of websites.
-It consists of elements represented by tags, each serving a specific purpose.
-When you access a web page, your browser interprets the HTML code and renders it into a visual layout that you can interact with.
-To read and manipulate HTML content in C#, you can parse and navigate HTML documents by following the steps below:
+HTML (Hypertext Markup Language) is the backbone of web pages, defining the structure and content of websites.
+When you access a web page, your browser interprets the HTML code and renders it into a visual layout.
+To read and manipulate HTML content in C#, follow these steps:

 - Load the source HTML file with the HTMLDocument class instance.